 Why does this matter to lawyers and their clients?
 At a very basic level, it means that creating a Google+ account is one less thing to worry about.
 On a big-picture level, that Google+’s massively expensive attempt to compete fell short demonstrates that Facebook is here to stay.
 For years we’ve seen articles proclaiming, “Facebook is dying among teens,” or “This may be it for Facebook.”
 The truth is, the platform isn’t going anywhere, for two reasons:

 • Facebook is useful.
 Do you have family members out of town whom you don’t see very often?
-Would you like to have more contact with most important people in your life?
-Facebook helps you do this, while filtering out people or content you aren’t interesting in.
+Would you like to have more contact with the most important people in your life?
+Facebook helps you do this while filtering out people or content you aren’t interested in.

 In his book “Good to Great,” Jim Collins argues that we need to find the one thing we can truly be the best at.
 For law firms, this doesn’t mean competing in the exact same practice and industry areas that the No. 1 firm owns.
 It makes far better strategic sense to strive to become No. 1 at something else — in a practice area or industry where they can dominate.